ken-inoue/lab_protocols/ddRADseq_adapter.md

 ## Adapter for ddRADseq

-The following dapaters are designed for the restriction enzyme EcoRI and MspI.
+The following adpaters are designed for the restriction enzyme EcoRI and MspI.
 Using the following adaptors and indexes, a maximum of 576 sample can be pool for a library.
 ### Restriction enzymes: EcoRI and MspI
 #### 48 barcoded adapters